threefoldtech/grid_deployment/docker-compose/readme.md

 -- Configuration
 - one static IPv4 and IPv6 ip
 - one A and one AAAA record to expose all services on.
 This can be the root of a domain or a subdomain but both must be wildcard records like *.your.domain ([see table for more info](#setting-the-dns-records))
-- 'node key' for the TFchain public RPC node, generated with `subkey`
+- 'node key' for the TFchain public RPC node, generated with `subkey generate-node-key`
 - mnemonic for a wallet on TFchain for the activation service, **this wallet needs funds** and does not need a Twin ID
-- mnemonic for a wallet on TFchain for the Grid proxy service, **this wallet needs funds AND a registered Twin ID*
+- mnemonic for a wallet on TFchain for the Grid proxy service, **this wallet needs funds AND a registered Twin ID**

 -- Hardware
 - min of 8 modern CPU cores
 - min of 32GB RAM
-- min of 1TB SSD storage (high preference for NVMe based storage) preferably more
+- min of 1TB SSD storage (high preference for NVMe based storage) preferably more (as the chain keeps growing in size)

 Dev, QA and Testnet can do with a Sata SSD setup.
 Mainnet requires NVMe based SSDs due to the data size.

-Note: If a deployment does not have enough disk iops available one can see the processor container restarting regulary alongside grid_proxy errors regarding processor database timeouts.
+**Note**: If a deployment does not have enough disk iops available one can see the processor container restarting regulary alongside grid_proxy errors regarding processor database timeouts.

 #### Setting the DNS Records